RoxanaC90/BDD_Testing_Project/README.md

 - Check that the greetings message is displayed on the login page

-- Check that the Logo eMAG is displayed
+- Check that the Logo "eMAG" is displayed

 - Check that an error message is displayed when the user enters an mail without @